mahdi-shojaee/grunt-amdcheck/README.md

 ```

 ## Release History
+ * 2015-05-12   v1.3.0   Option 'logFilePath' removed (only filepaths with unused deps will be logged).
  * 2014-08-22   v1.2.5   Fix a bug when there are comments between paths and dependencies.
  * 2014-08-16   v1.2.0   Entirely uses AST.
  * 2014-07-20   v1.0.0   Uses AST to find out unused dependencies.